ChanwonJung/doosan-api-manual/source/mode/auto/motion_primitives_advanced/amovejx.rst

    * - iSolutionSpace
      - unsigned char
      - -
-     - Specifies the solution space index for inverse kinematics.
-       This determines which joint configuration is selected for reaching the same Cartesian target.
+     - Specifies the solution space index for inverse kinematics. |br| This determines which joint configuration is selected for reaching the same Cartesian target.
    * - fTargetVel
      - float